-I am a fourth year graduate student at UMD studying under Howard Lasnik, focusing in syntax and mathematical linguistics.
+I am a PhD candidate at UMD studying under Howard Lasnik, focusing in syntax and mathematical linguistics.

 My main interests are in formal properties of syntax, and what they tell us about the architecture of the language faculty.
-In particular, my research has been directed at describing representations of sentences precisely, using abstractions of traditional mathematical objects that transparently have "spatial" structure.
+In particular, my research has been directed at describing representations of sentences precisely, using abstractions of traditional mathematical objects that have "good" mathematical properties.

-This spatial structure generalizes part-whole relations between constituents to capture relations between phrases (like complementation, specification, and adjunction), feature-configurations (like agreement), projection and endocentricity, and other basic properties of syntactic objects using a uniform technique.
-We can develop formal technology for representing workspaces and their construction, syntactic operations, and many other important constructions with syntactic objects internal to these spatial categories.
+The model I've developed generalizes part-whole and dependency relations between constituents to capture grammatical relations between phrases (like complementation, specification, and adjunction), feature-configurations (like agreement), projection and endocentricity, and other basic properties of syntactic objects over the course of a derivation.
+We can develop formal technology for representing workspaces and their construction, syntactic operations in terms of the structural changes they induce, and many other important constructions with syntactic objects internal to categories of such models.
+The method is general enough to straightforwardly incorporate feature hierarchies and feature sharing structures.

-My empirical interests are centered around ECM/small clauses/ILP-SLP distinction/and categorical-thetic judgment distinction.
+My empirical interests are centered around ECM/small clauses/ILP-SLP distinction/and categorical-thetic judgement distinction.

 As an undergraduate at NYU, I did research in case theory, concerning lexical case in Icelandic.